YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 ### Create the Yarn conversations

 * In the Yarn Editor, **Create a new conversation**, and save it as a JSON file.
-(Alternatively, if you already have a dialogue file you'd like to use, go ahead and use that instead!)
+(Alternatively, if you already have a dialogue file you'd like to use, go ahead and use that instead!).
+For information on how to create a Yarn conversation, please refer to the Yarn Editor site.

 ### Create the Unity project